carpentries-incubator/twitter-with-twarc/_episodes/01-introduction.md

 # Why Should You Care About Twitter?

 Every user, tweet, video, and emoji on Twitter is data that can be collected and analyzed.
-In recent years Twitter analysis has become increasingly popular and has played a hand in predicting topics from natural disasters to Election outcomes.
+In recent years Twitter analysis has become increasingly popular and has played a hand in predicting events, from natural disasters to Election outcomes.

-The millions of tweets sent out each day, and the range of content within those tweets amounts to Twitter being a source for a large amount of data.
+With millions of tweets sent out each day, and the range of content within those tweets means that Twitter is a source for a large amount of data.

 > ## Big Data
->  Based on these guidelines, some refer to Twitter data as Big Data, but some distinguish Big Data as 'so much data that it because unmanagable and therefore unable
+>  Based on these guidelines, some refer to Twitter data as Big Data.
+Big Data as been distinguished as so much data that it is unmanageable, and therefore unable
 >  to be analyzed.
 {: .callout}